NOAA-GSL/VxIngest/src/vxingest/prepbufr_to_cb/README.md

 This document MUST exist on the couchbase cluster defined by cb_host in an associated credentials file (the name of which is provided as a command line parameter) and MUST be readable by the cb_user.

 The prepbufr ingest documents have an additional section "mnemonic_mapping" that serves the purpose of mapping prepbufr mnemonics to the variables used in the template DSL.
-The DSL sysntax is described in the metadata_files/README.md in the section "Ingest Template DSL" [here](https://github.com/NOAA-GSL/VxIngest/blob/b43bb43838716d365eb19d76189d9ae40a4a395b/mats_metadata_and_indexes/metadata_files/README.md)
+The DSL syntax is described in the metadata_files/README.md in the section "Ingest Template DSL" [here](https://github.com/NOAA-GSL/VxIngest/blob/b43bb43838716d365eb19d76189d9ae40a4a395b/mats_metadata_and_indexes/metadata_files/README.md)

 This issue demonstrates ways to make a query of a map of maps See [issue](https://www.couchbase.com/forums/t/querying-a-map-of-maps-with-a-dynamic-key/30019)